sigma-s/100-Days-of-Code/log.md

         }
     </script>
 ```

-**Thoughts** I've been coding regularly since December 2016, but this was my first independent project.
-When a user inputs a number, the output would be that number of minutes in hours.
-I created an if/else statement for if userInput is 60 (the "hours" string would be singular in that case).
-I didn't look at any code for the statement so needless to say, I felt like a BOSS.
 Also, I figured out how to show the answer in the console and as a pop up, but I couldn't figure out how to write it to the screen while controlling the placement.

 **Link to tweet**